prog108/beewareGUI/README.md

        Now be carefull what to type in: By default everything is set up for 'Hello World' project Beeware offers you for the start.
+       Write down: Formal Name: 'Hello World' by default.
+That will be your main class name.
-       Write down: App Name.
+                    App Name.
 By default  it is 'helloworld' Bundle identifier.
 By default: 'com.example'
        These two details showed needed when deleting your app with ADB SHELL from android device.